 Growth of online business

 Target’s online sales do not contribute much to its overall revenues, but they have been growing at a robust pace.
-During the first quarter of fiscal 2013, the retailer’s online revenues increased by 15% while its comparable store sales declined by 0.6%.
+Digital revenues improved 36% during the fourth quarter of fiscal 2014, but only 90 basis points to overall comparable sales growth.
 Given the immaterial contribution and the optimistic outlook of the U.S. online retail industry, it makes sense for Target to focus on its e-commerce channel.

 Following the footsteps of Wal-Mart and Amazon, Target is testing same-day delivery for its online orders in collaboration with Google and eBay.
 It is leveraging the power of social media with its “Cartwheel” app in partnership with Facebook, which allows users to log in and gain access to various offers and discounts.
-The retailer stated that customers have saved more than $10 million within a couple of months.
 Additionally, Target is adding new categories to its online product portfolio with various acquisitions such as CHEFS Catalog, Cooking.com, and DermStore Beauty Group.
 It is also installing free wifi in all its stores to promote the use of its mobile apps.
 With these efforts, we believe that e-commerce can become a big business for Target in the future.
-Even the online retail market is expected to increase at a CAGR of 9% for the next five-six years.

 Expansion of small stores